amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 'No component with the given id.
 Did you forget to register the component with `World::register::<ComponentName>()`?'
 ```

-It looks like we're missing at least one component registration.In addition to
+It looks like we're missing at least one component registration.
+In addition to
 components we define ourselves, Amethyst has a lot of internal systems and
 components it uses to keep things running.
 For simplicity, these have been
 wrapped up into Bundles which add a set of related components, systems, and